LukeCarrier/moodle-ubiquitous/docs/roles.md

 domain:basename:username:/home/dir
 ```

-To facilitate pipeline execution, the `go` agent user is allowed passwordless `sudo` to the release management commands.
+To facilitate running pipelines, the `go` agent user is allowed passwordless `sudo` to the release management commands.

 ## PostgreSQL database (`db-pgsql`)